Monmouth Town Council: Mayor

 The Mayor of Monmouth is the titular head of the council.
-Incumbent mayor is Alice Fletcher, who was elected in the annual general meeting of the council on 13 June 2022.
-The position of Deputy Mayor is held by Tom Kirton.
+Incumbent mayor is Tom Kirton, who was elected in the annual general meeting of the council on 15 May 2023.
+The position of Deputy Mayor is held by David Evans.

 Council members

 Monmouth has five wards: Town, Dixton with Osbaston, Drybridge, Overmonnow, and Wyesham.
 Four county councillors are elected from these wards for Monmouthshire County Council.
-In the Town Council there are 16 members, who are elected every four years.
-Each ward has four members in the council, except Drybridge, which has three representatives, and Town ward with one representative.
+Until 2022 the Town Council comprised 16 members.
+From 2022 it was increased to 19 members, who are elected every five years.
+Wyesham, Osbaston, Town and Overmonnow wards have four members in the council, while Drybridge has three representatives.

 At the May 2017 elections, seven Indy Monmouth councillors won seats on the town council.
 One of them, Cllr Anna Antebi, resigned from her Town ward seat in September 2017 for personal reasons.
 Conservative, Rob Caffel, won the seat by two votes at a by-election in November.